Outfittery/training_grounds/FULL.md

-The most simple case is when data extracted from index itself, which is the case for the label in our case.
+The most simple case is when data extracted from index itself, which is the case for the label:

 ```python